-° Harvest data are from state harvest surveys for only the MCP portion of the state, except in 1977-81, 1986, 1991, and 1998-99 where d The MC harvest for AZ and NM represents MC sandhill cranes that were harvested in RMP areas and are not represented in the CF MC Sandhill Crane Federal Harvest Survey e Minnesota initiated a hunt in the NW portion of state.
+^c Harvest data are from state harvest surveys for only the MCP portion of the state, except in 1977-81, 1986, 1991, and 1998-99 where federal MQS state totals are prorated by the long-term percent MC cranes; data from 2000 forward are MC portion from HIP.

+^e Minnesota initiated a hunt in the NW portion of state.

-f All hunters put in stratum "did not hunt" or "no" in state HIP sample frame, so no estimate is available.
+^f All hunters put in stratum "did not hunt" or "no" in state HIP sample frame, so no estimate is available.

-HIP sample frame from state was incomplete, so no estimate was calculated.
+9 HIP sample frame from state was incomplete, so no estimate was calculated.

-\ No estimate is available.
+^{} No estimate is available.